 Based on the review for impairment indicators of the Property, plant and equipment, the Company's management has not found indicators that the book value of the assets exceeds their recoverable amount.
-Therefore, no impairment of property, plant and equipment has been recognised at 31 December 2011 (2010: Nil).
+Therefore, no impairment of property, plant and equipment has been recognized at 31 December 2012.
+(2011: Nil).